rixwoodling/movie2mkv/readme.txt

 - no batch converting
 - not tested for audio files only but possible

 This script takes all of the guesswork out of converting high resolution video down to a smaller compression.
 There are no options or settings to monkey with.
-Simply execute the command plus the movie as an agrument you wish to convert.
+Simply execute the command plus the movie as an argument you wish to convert.

 Submit all issues and requests to: https://github.com/rixwoodling/movie2mkv/issues